limetext/lime/README.md

 As none of the other text editors I've tried come close to the love I had for Sublime Text, I decided I had to create my own.

+# Status

-The frontend(s) are not ready to replace your favourite editor, but the backend itself I believe isn't too far away.
+The [frontend(s)](https://github.com/limetext/lime/issues?direction=desc&labels=frontend) are **not** ready to replace your favourite editor, but the backend itself I believe isn't too far away.

+Your help is needed to move the project forward!
+Claim an [issue](https://github.com/limetext/lime/issues) as your own and submit a pull request!

 ![Screenshot taken Oct 23 2013](http://i.imgur.com/VIpmjau.png)